sehrishahmedsangrasi/Carbon-Intensity-Monitor/README.md

 ### 2. `main_code.c`

-This is the main script responsible for fetching data from an API, utilizing the functions from `data_processing.py` for processing, and saving the results.
+This is the main script responsible for fetching data from an API, utilizing the functions from `data_processing.c` for processing, and saving the results.

 #### Dependencies: